 A close second is projecting stupid profitability into the future.

 And it gets worse—a lot of angels, in a lot of tech business markets, prefer high growth and deficit spending to profits.
 I was told once that my business was too profitable for VC investment.
+Many investors believe that startups have to choose between profits or growth, and can’t do both at the same time (more on this in lesson 5 below).

 Lesson 3: You have to be able to scale up

-Good investments need growth and growth requires what investors refer to as being “scalable.”
+Good investments need growth, and growth requires what investors refer to as being “scalable.”

 This is a very important concept: Scalable means a business can ramp up, increase its volume enormously, without increasing its fixed costs proportionately.